MICS-Lab/pelc/README.md

     "A*68:01",
     "A*68:02",
-    "output",  # file will be saved as output.csv in the current directory verifiedonly=False,  # if True, only verified eplets will be considered, otherwise all eplets will be considered interlocus2=True  # doesn't matter for class I alleles )
+    "output",  # file will be saved as output.csv in the current directory verified_only=False,  # if True, only verified eplets will be considered, otherwise all eplets will be considered interlocus2=True  # doesn't matter for class I alleles )
 ```